aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details Live performance

-Toko mentioned that they want to not just *sing together*, but also *dance together*.
+Toko mentioned that she didn't just want to *sing together*, but also to *dance together*.

-Suisei said her favorite part of Toko is she laugh happily a lot.
-Toko said Suisei also laugh a lot.
-Their conversations were able to keep alive for a long time and they gained a lot of common language because of this.
+Suisei said her favorite part of Toko is she always laughs so happily.
+On the other hand, Toko mentioned that Suisei also laughs a lot.
+Their conversations were able to stay alive for long periods of time and they gained a lot of common language because of this.

-Suisei really like Toko's performance on Virtual to Live 2019, Toko also invited Suisei to watch the *Blu-ray* replay together at home.
+Suisei really liked Toko's performance on Virtual to Live 2019.
+Toko also invited Suisei to watch the *Blu-ray* replay together at home.

 :::

 ::: details Toko curious about Anemachi

 Toko thought Anemachi (Suisei's elder sister) was pretty funny.
-Not only during the lastest collab gacha stream, Anemachi often shows up when Suisei making a long call with Toko at night.
+Anemachi often shows up, not just during their the last collab gacha stream, but she also shows up when Suisei's going on long calls with Toko at night.
 Anemachi even invited Toko to go the *Tokyo Disney Land* together.

-Suisei said because of Anemachi, she also became an Otaku.
-Toko said well seemed like it's because of Anemachi then we can meet each other.
+Suisei said that she was influenced by Anemachi into becoming an Otaku.
+Toko said that it seemed like it's because of Anemachi that they can can meet each other.

-Toko also got an elder sister, she also got influenced by her elder sister and started to read Manga and watch animes.
-Same as Suisei.
+Toko also has an elder sister who she affectionately calls Aneberos, and that she also got influenced by her elder sister into reading Manga and watching anime, just like Suisei.

 :::

-::: details What for meal?
+::: details What should we eat?

-Suisei and Toko often go for a meal (mainly barbecue) in 2019, before COVID-19 breakout.

-Suisei always decided pretty fast since she is only interest in meat / beef.
+Suisei and Toko often go for a meal (mainly Yakiniku) in 2019.
+Suisei always decided on the food pretty fast since she's mainly interested in meat and beef.

-For the next meal, they quickly decided that should be [<i class="fa-brands fa-wikipedia-w" /> Shabushabu ](https://en.wikipedia.org/wiki/Shabu-shabu)
+For their next meal, they quickly decided that it should be [<i class="fa-brands fa-wikipedia-w" /> Shabushabu ](https://en.wikipedia.org/wiki/Shabu-shabu)

 :::

 ::: details Feeling nervous on stage?

-Fan letter asked whether there were monsters on the stage (whether they would feel nervous on live concert stage), Toko and Suisei said they are more excited than nervous when seeing the audiences and the glow sticks in their hands.
+A fan letter asked whether there were monsters on the stage (whether they would feel nervous on live concert stage), Toko and Suisei said they are more excited than nervous when seeing the audiences and the glow sticks in their hands.

-Even there are, seemed like Toko would *politely eat them up* since she is the *mighty mighty Cerberus*.
+Even when there are, it seemed like Toko would *politely eat them up* since she is the *mighty mighty Cerberus*.

 :::